 How to Stay Safe in Medellín

-Safety is often one of the biggest concerns for people when planning a trip to Medellín.
-They have a common saying in Colombia “no dar papaya” this translates as “don’t give papaya.”
-What it really means is don’t give anyone the chance to steal your stuff!
+Fortunately, things have improved dramatically here over the years.
+However, theft is still very common.
+They have a common saying in Colombia, “No dar papaya.”
+This translates to “don’t give papaya.”
+What it really means is don’t give anyone the chance to steal your stuff — because someone probably will!

 If you are eating out, keep your backpack on your lap or place your foot or a chair leg through your strap.
 It is very common for someone to do a bag swap (meaning they swap their empty bag for yours) so keep your bag secure at all times.

 Look for hotels or hostels with 24-hour security.
 You always want someone around in case you need assistance.

 Always trust your gut instinct.
 Make copies of your personal documents, including your passport and ID.
 Forward your itinerary along to loved ones so they’ll know where you are.

 The most important piece of advice I can offer is to purchase good travel insurance.
-Travel insurance will protect you against illness, injury, theft, and cancellations.
+Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you:

 Medellín Travel Guide: The Best Booking Resources